Welcome to MCExtensions!

 MCInventory

-Accessing the Inventory
+Accessing Inventory

 const inv = player.getInventory();